EinsteinC/AAE6102-Asg2/README.md

 ...
 ```

-The figure of Skymask in which the blocking elevation in degree is plotted as a function of azimuth in degree is as follows:
+Below is a description of how the Skymask figure is represented, where the blocking elevation in degrees is plotted against azimuth in degrees:

 ![0001](0001.jpg)